ArtemGoldsmith/onlineChat/README.md

 # OnlineChat
 ## Node.js
-To start node server use use should write ``node server.js`` But you can watch your server changes with **nodemon**, so you can just write
+To start node server use use should write ``node server.js`` But you can watch your server changes with **nodemon**, so you can just write:
 ```$xslt
 nodemon server.js
 ```